razgarabedi/imagedropify/README.md

     *   Ensure the `proxy_pass` in Nginx config points to the correct port (default `http://localhost:3000`).
 *   **Permission Denied:**
     *   For Nginx logs: Ensure `/var/log/nginx` exists and Nginx has permissions.
-    *   For application files: Ensure the user running PM2 has read access to project files and write access to `public/uploads`.
+    *   For application files: Ensure the user running PM2 has read access to project files and write access to `public/uploads` and `users.json`.
 *   **Nginx Configuration Test Fails:** Carefully review `sudo nginx -t` output for syntax errors.
+*   **Login/Signup Issues:**
+    *   Check PM2 logs for errors related to reading/writing `users.json` or JWT generation.
+    *   Ensure `JWT_SECRET_KEY` is set in `.env.local`.
-*   **Firebase Issues:** Ensure `.env.local` is correctly configured and accessible by the application.
-Check client-side browser console for Firebase-related errors.
+    *   Check browser console for client-side errors.

 ### Updating the Application